Registered Ewe Lambs are

 that must be met.
 A Certificate of Veterinary Inspection

-an Entry Permit Number issued by your state veterinarian (obtained by
+an Entry Permit Number issued by your state veterinarian (permit number

 my veterinarian via a telephone call to your state veterinarian) most